ShakirSofi/johnwlambert.github.io/_posts/2020-08-39-graphics-processings.markdown

 ## Object-Oriented Programming in Processing

 We'll now show how to use object-oriented programming (OOP) in Processing.
 Suppose we wish to animate the motion of a car (modeled by a rectangle) across the screen.
 We'll specify 4 attributes: its color, x location, y location, and x speed.

+If we didn't employ OOP, we would have a bunch of variables in a main program:
 ```java
 color c = color(0);
 float x = 0;